TheAdamSmith/todo-list/README.md

 # Todo-list

-A todo list built with React.
+A todo list built with React, Node, and MongoDB.

 Allows a user to: